-- A schedule of topics, readings and due dates is provided later in the syllabus and also as a separate document in the Getting Started Module. - Readings and due dates will also be included in the weekly modules.
-Any changes to the readings or due dates will be announced on the course site.
+- A schedule of topics, readings and due dates is provided as a separate document in the Getting Started Module. - Readings and due dates will also be included in the weekly modules.
+Any changes to the readings or due dates will be announced in class and/or on the course site.